PeterCookDev/TechLeading/topics/LeadershipAndTeamDynamics.md

 ## Articles

 - [Chad Fowler - Your most important skill: Empathy](http://chadfowler.com/2014/01/19/empathy.html)
+- Takeaway: Listen to what you are hearing.
+Watch and wonder about other people.
+Know your enemies - try to understand people you have disputes with.

 - [Dan Abel - How to Engage with your team (be a Well Rounded Technical Lead, part 1)](http://www.engineeringandcareering.co.uk/2013/10/how-to-be-well-rounded-technical-lead_20.html)

 ## Training Courses and Videos